Framework (office suite): Ashton-Tate era

 A floppy disk for Framework II version 1.1, published by Ashton-Tate in 1985.

 The original team, now working for Ashton-Tate, continued to enhance the product.

 Later Framework versions included a frame type that can hold compiled executable code.

 Beginning with Framework II (1985), the company also produced the Framework II Runtime and the Framework II Developer's Toolkit.
 These products allowed application developers to create business applications using the built-in FRED programming language.

-Novel MHS Electronic Mail was integrated into Framework and a MailBox cabinet was added to the desktop.
+Novell Netware MHS Electronic Mail was integrated into Framework and a MailBox cabinet was added to the desktop.

 Framework III was produced in 1988–1989, and in 1991, Framework IV emerged as the last Ashton-Tate-released version.

 Although Ashton-Tate humorously advertised, that "Lotus uses Framework", Framework failed to gain more than a fraction of the market share needed to become a workplace standard.
 Lotus 1-2-3 was able to successfully capture most of the spreadsheet market, and after a number of setbacks regarding Ashton-Tate's flagship product dBASE, Borland bought Ashton-Tate, and later sold Framework to Selections & Functions, Inc.